jackkeck/learningGolang/README.md

 # learningGolang
-This repo contains all the code written as part of my work to learn golang
+This repo contains all the code written as part of my work to learn golang.